rcrowther/quickviews/README.rst

 QuickViews
 ============
 It was like this in the old days.
-When you had food and had to walk to the shops.
+When you had food and needed to walk to the shops.
 Views with poor configuration and you can take the code in with a glance.
 But the same class-based API as modern Views.

 QuickViews contains views for rendering forms, lists, and models.
-All views have default rendering through stock templates  and CSS.
+All views have default rendering through stock templates and CSS (yes, that's right, default rendering, like an admin view).

 When to use this application